jina-ai/finetuner/docs/walkthrough/integrate-with-jina.md

 ```
 ````

+As you can see, it's super easy!
+If you did not call `save_artifact`, you need to provide the `artifact_id` and `token`.
+`FinetunerExecutor` will automatically pull your model from the cloud storage to the container.

+On the other hand,
+if you have saved artifact locally, please mount the zipped artifact to the docker container.
+`FinetunerExecutor` will unzip the artifact and load models.

-Then you can start your flow with:
+You can start your flow with:

 ```python
 with f: